Huskydog9988/docker-db-backup/README.md

     cron: "*/5 * * * *"
 ```

+> [Config.yaml](config.yaml) serves as another example used in testing if you want to see more practical usage

 The script looks for the config file in the same directory it is being run from.
 Or in other words, the current working directory.

 ## Example usage